 Okay, so about street fights and altercations, and how most martial artists can’t fight.
 They would be made to look foolish in an altercation with an aggressive untrained person and if we were to get attacked on the streets by surprise they wouldn’t instantly go into karate mode.

 There’s probably one or two of you out there who were like “Well actually, I DID go into karate mode.
 I WAS attacked on the street and I DID in fact go into “karate mode” and I used my outside knife hand block to actually block the attacker’s strike”.
 Hey, good for you, but for most of us here on planet earth, when we’re attacked by surprise and put in a situation we’ve never been in, before we know what’s happened, we panic.
 We try to figure it out.
 We pause!
 We freeze until we can guess what’s going on and then respond to it appropriately depending on our personal experiences.
 We’re not wired for those instantaneous reactions to unforeseen events.

 Can the average martial artist fight?
-I would say no. There are some of you who may have trained with thousands of martial artists from many disciplines, and you know very well that most of them are not very serious about fighting.
+I would say no. Some of you may have trained with thousands of martial artists from many disciplines, and you know very well that most of them are not very serious about fighting.
 They just enjoy training.
 They enjoy punching the heavy bag.
 They enjoy doing their forms.
 They enjoy grappling.
 They enjoy whatever it is their martial art trains them to do.
 Maybe they even enjoy cosplay by putting on a ninja outfit, pulling out a sword, and waving it around.
 And that’s fine.